 The Master Circular has been suitably updated by incorporating the modifications in DAY-NRLM scheme issued up to April 01, 2021, which are listed in the appendix and also been placed on website (https://www.rbi.org.in).

 Chief General Manager

 Deendayal Antyodaya Yojana – National Rural Livelihoods Mission (DAY-NRLM)

 2. Women SHGs and their Federations

-2.1 Women SHGs under DAY-NRLM consist of 10-15 persons.
+2.1 Women SHGs under DAY-NRLM consist of 10-20 persons.
 In case of special SHGs i.e. groups in the difficult areas, groups with disabled persons, and groups formed in remote tribal areas, this number may be a minimum of 5 persons.

 2.4 SHG is an informal group and registration under any Societies Act, State cooperative Act or a partnership firm is not mandatory vide Circular RPCD.No.
 Plan BC.13/PL-09.22/90-91 dated July 24th, 1991.
-However Federations of SHGs formed at village level, cluster level, and at higher levels are to be registered under appropriate acts prevailing in their States.
+However, Federations of Self Help Groups formed at Village, Gram Panchayat, Cluster or higher level may be registered under appropriate acts prevailing in their respective states.

 Financial Assistance to the SHGs